 When Unplugged

-When Henry unplugged from his undergraduate studies, research, and ROTC duties, he made time for community service, clearing area trails and volunteering with local charities.
+When Henry unplugged from his undergraduate studies, research, and ROTC duties, he made time for community service, clearing area trails, and volunteering with local charities.
 He was also on the UVA Climbing team.
 A highlight was competing and placing third in the Triple Crown duathlon, a running and bouldering event that brings together students from universities throughout the Southeast.

-The pandemic shut down many of these activities this past year, but Henry kept on top of his studies and research remotely, and also did some hunting, weight lifting, and honed his guitar skills.
+The pandemic shut down many of these activities this past year, but Henry kept on top of his studies and research remotely, and also did some hunting and weight lifting, and honed his guitar skills.
 He even happened to be in Germany visiting his girlfriend when the COVID-19 UK variant emerged.

 Space Force and Beyond